See also: New tutorial (updated for Spring 2016)

 ./elastic-mapreduce --jobflow [job flow ID produced from --create command previously]

 What are we doing with this step?
-We're telling Amazon that we want to run a .jar file for our MapReduce program, and we're providing command-line arguments (--arg) to that program as initial values.
-The arguments include:
+We're telling Amazon that we want to run a .jar file for our MapReduce program, and providing a number of other details, including:

-- Log into Amazon S3 with your AWS access codes.
-The CommonCrawl data is pay per access - Amazon needs to know who to bill!
+- Your secret key ID and secret key.
+Why do we need this when we already created a credentials.json file for this Ruby script?
+This information is going straight to Hadoop as program command-line arguments.
+Hadoop will use it to log into Amazon S3 because the CommonCrawl data is pay per access - Amazon needs to know who to bill!
 (Note: It's free if you access it from inside Amazon, but a login is still required)

-- Output the results as a series of CSV files into your Amazon S3 bucket (in a directory called helloworld-out)
+- Output the results as a series of CSV files into your Amazon S3 bucket (in a directory called emr/output/ExampleTextWordCount)

 Now, your Hadoop job will be sent to the Amazon cloud.